vincenteof/vincenteof-obsidian/400 - Zettelkasten/The Paradigm Shift SORA2 May Bring.md

 # The Paradigm Shift SORA2 May Bring

 The scarity of a well-made vlog is disappearing because of SORA2.
+All industries related to vision and media will face a hard time since there will be infinite supply of this kind of resources.
+In the past, I will give a like to a boilerplate vlog as long as it's well made and the person is charming.
+The fortune these kols capture will flow to other people or comp

 # References